To graduate with a Bachelor of Art degree from Transylvania University, you must fulfill the following requirements:

 - The credit must be consistent with the academic objectives of Transylvania.
 A grade of C- (1.67) or higher is required.

 - Transylvania uses a course unit system and 1 unit is equivalent to 4 semester hours.
 Courses taken in a semester hour system will transfer as follows: 4 semester hours = 1 unit; 3 semester hours = .75 unit; 2 semester hours = .5 unit; 1 semester hour = .25 unit.

 - Students must have an official transcript sent from the college or university sent directly to the Transylvania University registrar.

-- Courses taken by correspondence as well as GE Area IV and Area V courses are ordinarily not transferable.
+- Courses taken by correspondence as well as GE Upper level Liberal Arts and Writing Intensive courses are ordinarily not transferable.

 - The use of transfer courses to satisfy major/minor requirements is determined by the program director of that area.

 - Transfer grades will not affect the calculation of the cumulative grade point average.

 - To see how the credits might transfer to Transylvania’s unit system, please consult our Transfer Evaluation System (TES).
 Direct questions regarding transfer credits to the registrar’s office.